© 2010-2014 by K. A. Solarski

 I'm an artist game designer and author of Drawing Basics and Video Game Art: Classic to Cutting Edge Art Techniques for Winning Video Game Design (Watson Guptill 2012).

 I'm interested in classical art and design theory, and how video game interaction has changed the way in which we interpret and engage with images.
-My current video game projects seek to influence player emotions and sense of immersion through the orchestration of physical movement.
+My current video game projects seek to explore new narrative and expressive possiblities inspired by classical art, animation, and film.

 You can read about key art and design concepts that I've developed in an article that I wrote for Gamasutra.
-I've given talks on classical art and video game design at various international events and institutions including the Smithsonian Museum's The Art of Video Games exhibition, UCLA Game Lab, NYU Game Center, and Toronto Digifest.
+I've given talks on classical art and video game design at various international events and institutions including the Smithsonian Museum's The Art of Video Games exhibition, UCLA Game Lab, NYU Game Center, and FMX Stuttgart.

 You're welcome to Like my Facebook Page or follow me on Twitter for the latest news.